 This position is open to scholars with expertise in all subfields of and methodological approaches to the history of architecture and the built environment.
 Preference will be given to candidates with university-level teaching experience, and whose teaching and research would enhance and extend our curricular offerings in architectural history.

 Applications should include:

-- Current CV.
-Include a list of courses taught.
+- Current CV, including a list of courses taught.

-- Diversity statement (1-2 pages) in which you share how your past, planned, or potential contributions and experiences relating to diversity, equity, and inclusion will advance the University of Pittsburgh’s and CMP’s commitments to inclusive excellence.
+- Diversity Statement of 1-2 pages, in which you share how your past, planned, or potential contributions or experiences relating to diversity, equity, and inclusion will advance the University of Pittsburgh’s commitment to inclusive excellence.

-Review of applications will begin on March 18, 2022 and will continue until the position is filled.
-Applications must be uploaded through the University of Pittsburgh’s Talent Center website.
+Review of applications will begin on May 18, 2023, and will continue until the position is filled.
 Questions may be directed to Karoline Swiontek, Administrative Officer, HAA Department (firstname.lastname@example.org).

 The Dietrich School of Arts and Sciences is committed to building and fostering a culturally diverse environment.
 Excellent interpersonal and relationship-building skills and the ability to work effectively with a wide range of individuals and constituencies in support of a diverse community are required.

 The University of Pittsburgh is committed to championing all aspects of diversity, equity, inclusion, and accessibility within our community.
 This commitment is a fundamental value of the University and is crucial in helping us advance our mission, which includes attracting and retaining diverse workforces.
 We will continue to create and maintain an environment that allows individuals to discover, belong, contribute, and grow, while honoring the experiences, perspectives, and unique identities of all.